FAQ

 Lamps and lighting fixtures: Lamps and lighting fixtures should be packed with particular care before being returned, as they can easily break during transportation and release harmful substances.
 They should be packed well padded on all sides.
 Use a sufficiently large and sturdy cardboard box.

-Batteries/rechargeable batteries in appliances: Remove all batteries and rechargeable batteries from the appliances (if possible) and dispose of them at the battery disposal facility.
+Batteries/rechargeable batteries in devices: Remove (if possible) all batteries and rechargeable batteries from the devices and dispose of them in the battery disposal system.